West African cuisine: Ingredients

 Though there are obvious differences among the local cuisines in West Africa, there are also many commonalities, mainly in the ingredients used.

 Many dishes are enriched with a base of tomatoes, onions and chili peppers.
 Considered an essential and even "sacred" cooking technique in the region, the combination of these three ingredients sauteed in oil is analogous to similar concepts such as the holy trinity of Cajun and Creole cooking in the United States, sofrito used in the Spanish-speaking world, soffritto in Italy, and the mirepoix of France.

-The most prevalent cooking oil is palm nut oil, traditionally associated with the coastal regions and contributing a distinctive colour, flavour and texture to food, while shea butter is more commonly used in the Sahel.
-Called karité in French, which comes from the Arabic word ghartī, it is prized for the rich mouthfeel it imparts.
+The most prevalent cooking oil is palm nut oil, traditionally associated with the coastal regions and contributing a distinctive colour, flavour and texture to food, while shea butter is more commonly used in the Sahel; called karité in French, which comes from the Arabic word ghartī, it is prized for the rich mouthfeel it imparts.

 There are certain ingredients that go with certain countries as well.
 In Ghana, the most commonly used ingredients are hot pepper, ginger, and maize.
-Ghanaians use hot pepper because they believe the hot peppers will cool the body and cleanse/purify it.
-(Salm, 106–108).
+Ghanaians use hot pepper because they believe the hot peppers will cool the body and cleanse/purify it (Salm, 106-108).
 In Senegal, the main ingredients are among many others hot pepper, rice, millet, peanut, ginger, tamarind leaves, and baobab fruit, and cooking oil (Ross, 75).
 Those are the few that have a slight difference of what they commonly use for their dishes.

 For an overall view of West Africa, according to Fran Osseo-Asare, the common ingredients for the West African region are the leaves from a baobab tree, cereal grains: sorghum, millet, and fonio, cola nuts, egusi seeds, guinea fowl, melegueta pepper, oil palm, okra, and rice.
-Other ingredients used are okra (thickener) as basis for soups and stews, black-eyed peas, and sesame according to Jessica B. Harris in High on the Hog.
+Other ingredients used are okra (thickener) as a basis for soups and stews, black-eyed peas, and sesame according to Jessica B. Harris in High on the Hog.

+Sauces

+Obe ata and ata din din are base sauces used in many recipes.
+Both are based on tomatoes, chili peppers, onions and flavorings such as thyme, garlic, ginger, curry powder, along with stock or bouillon.